Woman standing outside of a restaurant looking at her phone.

 What is your current balance?

-While your monthly statement balance appears as a fixed number at the end of each billing cycle, the current balance on your credit card can fluctuate—primarily if you use your card for day-to-day purchases.
 Your current balance reflects any new transactions or payments posted to your credit card account since your last statement closed.
-It also includes the total unpaid charges from your previous statement balance and the applicable interest charge for that outstanding amount.
+It also includes the total unpaid charges from your previous billing cycle and the applicable interest charge for that outstanding amount.
 You can find your current balance by logging into your account online.

 When is your statement balance due?

 Your monthly statement balance will also include any balance transfers or cash advances from that billing cycle.
 Consider that the terms for these types of transactions may differ from regular purchases.
-For example, a cash advance typically begins accruing interest immediately; starting your repayment as soon as possible—even before your next statement’s due date—can help to reduce the interest you’ll owe.
-In fact, paying any portion of your credit card balance early can help you manage your debt, improve your credit score, and minimize interest.
+For example, a cash advance typically begins accruing interest immediately; starting your repayment as soon as possible (even before your next statement’s due date) can help to reduce the interest you’ll owe.

 How can you track your account balances?

-Keeping track of your account balances is critical to managing your finances, from monitoring your credit utilization to minimizing interest charges.
-Paper statements can be helpful, but you’ll likely want to utilize your account’s online banking services.
+Keeping track of your account balance is critical to managing your finances, from monitoring your credit utilization to minimizing credit card debt.
+Paper statements can be helpful, but it’s a good idea to utilize your account’s online banking services.

 Did you know?